 I recently read a study that claimed celebrity marriages fail at twice the rate of other marriages.
-As a couples mediator and marriage expert who has often worked with high-profile couples, I wasn’t surprised.
+As a marital mediator who has worked with higher profile couples, I wasn’t surprised.
 Here, I’ve listed eight common reasons why celebrity marriages flounder.
 Yet before you take comfort in your anonymity, know this: they’re the same reasons that many non-celebrity marriages fail.

 - Pressure.
 The constant demands of fame – which are often less glamorous than most people think – can take their toll on a couple’s privacy, identity and solidarity.

 - Living separate lives.
 Celebrities, including professional athletes, often spend great lengths of time apart in different cities or even countries.
 Even if they are in the same city, long filming hours, unending press junkets, games and practices, and being immersed in different projects means they spend a lot of time apart both physically and mentally.

 - Jealousy.
 Celebrities, even the best-looking ones, aren’t immune to feelings of jealousy.
 After all, it doesn’t matter how young or beautiful or handsome you are…there’s always someone younger, fresher, and even better looking.
 Plus, jealousy isn’t limited to appearance.
 It also rears its head career-wise.
 If one partner is basking in a five-star summer blockbuster and the other has found the phone has stopped ringing, well, that green-eyed monster may surface.

 - Very large age gaps.
 That twenty year old hottie (woman or man) hanging on the arm of a sixty year old celebrity isn’t usually there for true love.